 The various ways in which music listeners consume music result in many different ways that musicians get paid for their published work.
 With the surges in streaming and because we are living in a digital era, it’s important for musicians to understand what digital performance royalties are and how to collect your streaming money with sound recording royalties.
 This blog details digital performance royalties on the sound recording.

 What are digital performance royalties?

 Digital performance royalties are dues that are paid to performing artists each time a sound recording is streamed on non-interactive digital streaming services like Pandora, iHeartRadio, SiriusXM, and many others.
-These services are classified as non-interactive because the individual songs that are played are all chosen based on an algorithm, though stations are selected by the user.
+These digital performance royalty services are classified as non-interactive because the individual songs that are played are all chosen based on an algorithm, though stations are selected by the user.
 This structure is what separates non-interactive streaming services from interactive services such as Spotify or Apple Music, which allow users to select the exact song they prefer and pay the musician through Mechanical Royalties.

 How are digital performance royalties collected?

 The U.S. is the only country that classifies digital performance royalties separately from performance royalties as a whole.
-The non-interactive digital streaming services mentioned above pay these royalties to the owner of the copyright and those within it, thus, performing artists receive a cut of the streaming money (negotiated within the terms of the master copyright) each time their song is played on these streaming platforms.
+The non-interactive digital streaming services mentioned above pay these performance royalties to the owner of the copyright and those within it, thus, performing artists receive a cut of the streaming money (negotiated within the terms of the master copyright) each time their song is played on these streaming platforms.